robwilkerson/CakePHP-Audit-Log-Plugin/README.markdown

           $this->data['User'] = $this->Auth->user();
         }

     The behavior expects the `current_user()` method to return an associative array with an `id` key.
-Continuing from the example above, the following code might appear in the `AppModel`:
+Continuing from the example above, the following code might appear in the `AppModel`.
+I've added this bit in `AppModel::beforeFilter()`:

         # In this example, user data is stored in an Administrator model
         public function current_user() {